 Ahmad yaar misquotes Qastalani, here is his statement, Qastalani Said

 قيل: يكشف للميت حتي يري النبي صلي الله عليه وسلم وهي بشري عظيمة للمؤمن ان صح ذالك ولا اعلم حديثا مرويا في ذلك والقائل به انما استند بمجرد ان الاشارة لا تكون الا للحاضر لكن يحتمل ان يكون الاشارة لمافي الذهن فيكون مجازا

 It has been said that the veils are removed from the deceased until he sees Rasoolullah صلی اللہ علیہ وسلم.
-This is an enormous glad-tiding for believers if it is done I have not seen any narration supporting this view ..the indication of the pronoun is towards the information present in the mind....
+This is an enormous glad-tiding for believers IF it is authentic, and I have not seen any narration supporting this view i.e. The one who hold this view have reached it only on the basis that we can only point at that which is present there but this is also possible that the indication of the pronoun is towards the information present in the mind….
 [Sharah of Bukhari, Kitaabut Janaiz, Vol. 3, Pg.
 390, Tohfa tul Hawdhi hadith no: 1071]

 ✔ So it is clear that it is the deceiving statement in Ja al Haq.